dlxtu520/learngit/readme.txt

-Git is a version control sys.
+Git is  a good version control sys.
 Git is free software